 Autonomous Car Features on the Road Today

-- Automatic braking: Using sensors, vehicles can automatically apply the brakes to avoid a collision when there’s a vehicle or another object too close up ahead and the driver is not reacting in time.
+- Automatic braking: Using sensors, vehicles can automatically apply the brakes to avoid a collision when a vehicle or another object is too close up ahead.
+The driver is not reacting in time.

 - Adaptive cruise control: Similar to automatic braking, vehicles use this feature to maintain a safe driving distance.
-And like traditional cruise control, this features keeps a set speed.
+And like traditional cruise control, these features keep a set speed.

 Roadblocks for Self Driving Cars

-Self driving cars aren’t quite a reality just yet.
+Self-driving cars aren’t quite a reality just yet.
 For one, the technology isn’t fully there.
-But there are other roadblocks that are keeping autonomous cars from widespread use today.
+But other roadblocks are keeping autonomous cars from widespread use today.
 These issues are questions autonomous vehicles will have to tackle before we can expect a fleet of driverless cars on the roads:

-- Drivers: Drivers are understandably nervous to let go of the wheel.
+- Drivers: Drivers are understandably nervous about letting go of the wheel.
 Since cars were invented, we’ve been in charge, and it’s unsettling to hand over your keys — and your trust — to what is essentially a very large robot you sit inside of.
-We’ve seen far too many sci-fi movies about machines taking over, and experienced too many computer viruses to be completely comfortable with driverless vehicles just yet.
-And then there are the legions of professional drivers including truckers, cabbies, and more that would be rendered unusable and unemployed.
+We’ve seen far too many sci-fi movies about machines taking over and experienced too many computer viruses to be completely comfortable with driverless vehicles just yet.
+Then, there are the legions of professional drivers, including truckers, cabbies, and more, that would be rendered unusable and unemployed.

 - Expense: As with most new technology, autonomous features can be expensive.
 At least initially, most autonomous vehicles will be out of reach for the typical driver.
 Tesla’s vehicles, for example, are typically in the neighborhood of $80,000.
 Not out of the question for a luxury vehicle, but far higher than the $30,000 or so paid for the average new vehicle.

 - Infrastructure: Today’s roads are made for cars with drivers.
 But autonomous cars will be safest on roads that can communicate with them.
-For example, traffic lights that tell autonomous vehicles when a light is red, or map data that includes construction closure to avoid going off an exit that’s closed for work.
+For example, traffic lights that tell autonomous vehicles when a light is red or map data include construction closure to avoid going off an exit that’s closed for work.

 - Regulations, policies, and laws: Governments and insurance companies haven’t quite worked out all of the questions surrounding autonomous vehicles, such as who is liable when autonomous cars crash, what safety standards they have to meet, and where, when, and how driving an autonomous vehicle is legal.